-The purpose of this work is to allow the selection of good adaptation coefficient values without increasing the computational cost.
-The next sections are structured as follows: in Section II, the robustness techniques used are described.
+The next sections are structured as follows: in Section II, a theoretical framework for the multi-style training and the MAP adaptation is given.
 Section III presents the proposed method.
 In Section IV, the experimental setup used for recognition tests is demonstrated and Section V shows the test results.
-Finally, Section VI brings the final conclusion for present work.
+Finally, Section VI brings the final conclusions of the present work.